Mayne Yard construction update - October and November 2025

 - Ongoing installation of cable routes and pits within the rail corridor

-- Rail track construction, including formation works, ballast placement, sleeper and rail construction, resurfacing and welding works
+- Rail track construction, including formation works, ballast placement, sleeper and rail construction, resurfacing and welding works.

 Out of Hours Work

-Work activities in Mayne Yard (Bowen Hills) are scheduled during planned track possessions (when trains are not operating) or outside the project’s standard working hours are outlined below, weather and construction conditions permitting.
+Work activities scheduled during planned track possessions (when trains are not operating) or outside the project’s

-On night shift and Intermittently between 6:30pm and 6:30am throughout August and September 2025, the following works will occur:
+On night shift and Intermittently between 6:30pm and 6:30am throughout October and November 2025, the following works will occur:

 - Concrete works including placement of formwork, steel fixing and concrete pours